 Generally, the longer and narrower the kayak the faster and straighter it will go.
 The wider and shorter the kayaks are, the more stable and easier to turn, but may sacrifice speed.
 Recreational kayaks are about 8‘-13‘ long and are made for small lakes, rivers, creeks and other mostly calm water.
 They are intended to be able to navigate narrow inlets or passageways efficiently.
 Touring kayaks are longer, about 14‘-18‘, and are built to handle large waves, bigger rivers or lakes.

 You are making a big purchase, so you want to feel confident and comfortable with your choice that could help you get out there and seek new adventures on the water.
-Once you find the right style, be sure to learn some kayaking basics including how to launch a kayak, how to paddle and how to steer.
+Once you find the right style, you should find the right paddle and be sure to learn some kayaking basics including how to launch a kayak, how to paddle and how to steer.